 - Begin suddenly with and just after coughing or other types of straining

-- Typically last a few seconds to a few minutes — some can last up to 30 minutes
+- Typically last a few seconds to a few minutes — some can last up to two hours

 - Cause sharp, stabbing or splitting pain

-- Usually affect both sides of your head and are typically worse in the back of your head
+- Usually affect both sides of your head and may be worse in the back of your head

-- May be followed by a dull, aching pain for several hours
+- May be followed by a dull, aching pain for hours

 Secondary cough headaches

-Secondary cough headaches often have similar symptoms as primary cough headaches.
-In addition, you may experience:
+Secondary cough headaches often have symptoms similar to those of primary cough headaches, though you may experience:

 - Longer lasting headaches